Medical Policy: 07.01.58

 Radiofrequency ablation (RFA) of the cervical facet joints for the treatment of chronic headaches (including but not limited to cervicogenic headache, migraines, cluster headaches, tension headaches) or occipital neuralgia is considered investigational because the safety and effectiveness for these indications has not been established.

-All other methods of ablation/denervation for the treatment of chronic neck and spinal/back pain, including but not limited to facet joint or sacroiliac joint pain are considered investigation (not an all-inclusive list):
+All other methods of ablation/denervation for the treatment of chronic neck and spinal/back pain, including but not limited to facet joint or sacroiliac joint pain are considered investigational (not an all-inclusive list):

 - Laser denervation,